zaidqureshi2/Resume/resume.txt

 - Contributions made for various projects, including pull-requests and bug reports.
 Pull-requests for original features made for Plover, open source stenography software; and bug reports with follow-up for the Ionic framework.
 - Original projects include:
     * a rolling log implementation for AngularJS paired with Cordova, with a focus on using promises (futures) for synchronous code.
-    * a schedule generator with a web-scraping component.
+    * a schedule generator for the University of Ottawa.
 This Java project used a UML code generator for its core data structures, has a Swing/AWT GUI, draws on a Canvas, and uses a client/server architecture.
 The web scraping component is made up of two Python scripts.
 One is a selenium web-driver job that explores the uOttawa website to grab all the course names, and the second is a multi-threaded Beautiful Soup script to grab the course details, with some RegEx as well.

 ### Telepin Software